I LOVE working with couples who are preparing to say I do.

 It’s refreshing to see couples who see they need to plan for their marriage while they are planning their wedding.
 Many get caught up in the thrill of engagement and wedding stuff and lose sight of what goes into having a successful marriage.

 One of the questions I ask engaged couples is: “What are your expectations for marriage?”

 The answers to this question will help couples get on the same page.
 It casts a vision of their life together.
 It also gives us the chance to look at possible problem areas and create ways to prevent them before they blow up into an issue.

-Here are a couple things to keep in mind as you look at your expectations for marriage and start preparing to say I do:
+Here are a couple things to keep in mind as you look at your expectations for marriage:

 - Couples figure out quickly that “Happily ever after” isn’t realistic.
 Each person needs to contribute to working on the relationship on a steady basis.
 It’s important to expect some difficult times and struggles.

 - Most couples come into the relationship with hidden expectations of what married life will be like.
 These are often never communicated to each other directly.
 Be realistic in your marital expectations, and don’t expect perfection.

 - Recognize that relationships go through different phases.
 The excitement and over-the-top feelings of enmeshment from the beginning days of the relationship gradually transform to a deeper connection and a different type of love.